AlexanderAllen/panettone/README.md

 ## Usage

-    ❯ php bin/panettone --help
+    php bin/panettone --help

     Description:
-    Generate PHP types.
+      Generate PHP types from Open API sources.

     Usage:
-    panettone <source> [<config>]
+      panettone <input> [<output> [<config>]]

     Arguments:
-    source                Open API YAML source
+      input                 Path to Open Api source file in YAML format output                Destination for generated files
-    config                Path to .ini configuration file
+      config                Path to .ini configuration file [default: "settings.ini"]

     Options:
       -h, --help            Display help for the given command.
-When no command is given display help for the panettone:bake command
+When no command is given display help for the panettone command
       -q, --quiet           Do not output any message -V, --version         Display this application version
           --ansi|--no-ansi  Force (or disable --no-ansi) ANSI output -n, --no-interaction  Do not ask any interactive question -v|vv|vvv, --verbose  Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug

     Help:
       Generates PHP types from a Open API source.

 ## Configuration